NeetishRaj/NeetishRaj/README.md

 I started programming with a simple HTML file back in 2011 and right now building an online Consulting platform for Cloud Architects.
 I believe that every programming language and technology has a special place in our software development ecosystem.

+*_ We only get to know them if we use them ! _*

-Worked with small Startups to Huge enterprises and even after 14 years I am still learning...
+Worked with small startups to large enterprises and even after 14 years I am still learning...

 ---
 For **Consulting**, **RFP**, **Development** or **Training** enquiries 👉 [My LinkedIn](https://www.linkedin.com/in/neetish-raj-8a20a778/)